Valuing Negative Earnings or Early-Stage Companies

 Current benchmarks (2024):

-The durable lesson: Revenue multiples let you compare unprofitable companies, but they only work if you believe margins will eventually materialize.
+The signal worth remembering: Revenue multiples let you compare unprofitable companies, but they only work if you believe margins will eventually materialize.
 A 10x revenue multiple on a company that will never be profitable is just paying for losses at scale.

 Unit Economics: The Profitability Test